-3.1 Pursuant to the Licensing Act 2003 and regulations, an application for a premises licence must be made to the relevant licensing authority and be accompanied by an operating schedule, a plan of the premises to which the application relates in the prescribed form, and, if the licensable activities include the supply of alcohol, by a form of consent given by the individual whom the applicant wishes to be specified in the premises licence as the premises supervisor.
+- 3.1 In 2005, with the introduction of the Licensing Act 2003, an application for a premises licence must be made to the relevant licensing authority subject to regulations and be accompanied by an operating schedule, a plan of the premises to which the application relates in the prescribed form and if the licensable activities include the supply of alcohol by a form of consent given by the individual whom the applicant wishes to have specified in the premises licence as the premises supervisor. - 3.2 Where the Licensing Authority receives an application for a premises licence in accordance with legislation they must grant the licence subject only to such conditions as are consistent with the operating schedule accompanying the application and any mandatory conditions. - 3.3 Where relevant representations are made the licensing authority must hold a hearing to consider them and having regard to the representations take such of the steps (if any) as it considers necessary for the promotion of the licensing objectives. - 3.4 The steps so mentioned are;-